 - Competitor and target market analyses

-Your business plan will be accompanying you to every meeting with banks and potential investors, so make sure it is thorough and precise.
+Your business plan will accompany you to every meeting with banks and potential investors, so make sure it is thorough and precise.

 Step 2: Make it official.